Seeking value primarily in the non-US developed markets

 Quarterly Investment Outlook

 European equities, on a sector-neutral basis, are trading at valuation discounts to the US not seen since sovereign debt concerns roiled the region in 2011.
 We are increasing exposure to well-vetted European-listed stocks across various sectors, including information technology, materials, industrials, and consumer discretionary.
 Valuations in Japan have risen, catalyzed by earnings upgrades in certain export-related industries, capital inflows redirected away from Chinese markets, and optimism for improving corporate governance.
-Causeway’s investment team remains focused on identifying long-term winners in Japan’s efforts to improve shareholder returns, with six of our portfolio managers and analysts conducting research trips there in the early months of the year.
+Causeway’s investment team remains focused on identifying long-term winners in Japan’s efforts to improve shareholder returns, conducting more than ten research trips there over the past three quarters.
 However, the long-term challenges persist, namely, delivering consistently improving returns on capital.

 We continue to identify companies we believe are creating value in their businesses through operational restructuring.
 Conservative assumptions and our interactions with company managements build our conviction in the share price upside from strengthening underearning businesses, generating more cash flow, and increasing profitability.
 In our clients’ fundamental portfolios, we aim to balance these restructuring holdings with competitively positioned companies, such as those operating in oligopolistic markets with sustained pricing power, trading at reasonable valuations.
 Given positive real interest rates in most regions, dividends and buybacks currently are an especially meaningful component of total return.
-Though we reduced client exposure to banks during the quarter, we hold those with the highest risk-adjusted returns and anticipate portfolios will continue to benefit from their capital return programs.
-Positive real interest rates should continue to support a value investment style underpinned by rigorous fundamental research.
+Though we have been net sellers of banks year-to-date, we hold those with the highest risk-adjusted returns and anticipate portfolios should continue to benefit from their capital return programs.
+Positive real interest rates should continue to support our value investment style underpinned by our rigorous fundamental research.

 The market commentary expresses the portfolio managers’ views as of the date of this report and should not be relied on as research or investment advice regarding any stock.
 These views and the portfolio holdings and characteristics are subject to change.
 There is no guarantee that any forecasts made will come to pass.
 The securities identified and described above do not represent all of the securities purchased, sold or recommended for client accounts.
 The reader should not assume that an investment in the securities identified was or will be profitable.
 Past performance does not guarantee future results.
 For a description of our performance attribution methodology, or to obtain a list showing every holding's contribution to the overall account's performance during the quarter, please contact our product manager, Kevin Moutes, at 310-231-6116 or [email protected].